Service Level Agreements (SLAs) Explained

 - No escalation authority: nobody can approve urgent changes during incidents.

-- Overly complex metrics: if it’s too complicated, it won’t be used well.
+- Overly complex metrics: if it’s too complicated, it won’t be used.

 SLA checklist